Academic Service Award (ASA) Committee

-- Amanda Huynh, Chair (Assistant Professor, Industrial Design, School of Design)
+- Brendan Moran, Chair (Visiting Associate Professor, Interior Design, School of Design)

-- Deb Caponera (Visiting Assistant Professor, Associate Degree Programs, School of Art)
+- Michael Zimmerman (Visiting Assistant Professor, Grad.
+Architecture, School of Architecture)

 The committee chair is elected each spring for the upcoming academic year, and committee members are elected each fall.
 See Nominations for details on deadlines and procedures.

 Senate officers are non-voting ex-officio members of every Senate committee unless otherwise elected, appointed, or specified.

 - develops the criteria and eligibility for the award (for review by the Senate),

 - conducts and reviews nominations for the award (time permitting) and

 - recommends to the Senate a candidate for the first award (time permitting).